Close

 Brazil Visa Requirements: Do You Need a Visa?

 Whether you need a visa for Brazil depends on your nationality and purpose of travel.
-Many visitors can enter visa-free for tourism or business, while others require advance visa approval.
+As of January 2026, Brazil has reinstated visa requirements for citizens of the United States, Canada, Australia, Mexico, France, and several other previously visa-exempt countries, while many other visitors can still enter visa-free for tourism or business.

 Visa-Free Countries